ibotva/ASNI-rs/README.md

-# AAMVA PDF417 DATA Reader, written in rust, for Drivers Licenses and Identification Cards
+# AAMVA PDF417 Data Reader, written in rust, for Drivers Licenses and Identification Cards
-Rust crate for reading ASNI files from a pdf147 barcode.
+Rust crate for reading ASNI files from a PDF417 barcode.
 **Breaking changes may happen without notice until a better design implementation has been created, this is not a stable release.**

 ## Usage